 What’s more incredible than Costa Rica animal photos?
 Costa Rica baby animal photos!

-Understand the basics of Costa Rican culture and you really will discover the best of Costa Rica.
-Knowing a few simple things can really set your trip apart.
+Understand the basics of Costa Rican culture and you’ll discover the best of Costa Rica.
+A few simple things can really set your trip apart.

 Costa Rica Overview

 Costa Rica is a tiny country with big attributes: the most peaceful country in Central America, the most democratic country in Latin America and one of the most biodiverse places on earth.

 The country’s name, “Rich Coast,” was given by early Spanish explorers who assumed Costa Rica was filled with gold.
 In reality there was little gold to be found, but the country is home to something even more precious: stunning natural beauty.